preethiprakash1/communitycompass/README.md

 The endpoints are listed below in the "Endpoints" section, with brief descriptions of their parameters.

 ## Running a Cloud based Instance
 You can reach this service in the cloud.
+To do this, we used Google Cloud, cloned our repository, and ran <code>gcloud app deploy</code>.
 1. When running tests in Postman point them to: https://communitycompass-438103.ue.r.appspot.com/<endpoint>
 2. To see if the cloud service is still operational please see if the following displays a welcome message: https://communitycompass-438103.ue.r.appspot.com/
 3. If the above produced a welcome message "Hi, welcome to Community Compass" then that means the service is operational via the cloud.